Alaskan Creole people: Society

-Alaskan Creole scientific advances

-The Alaskan Creoles made significant contributions to world science, particularly in the domains of hydrography, geography, and cartography.
-Americans unconditionally acknowledged Alaskan Russian scientific advances & achievements in the years following the sale of Alaska.
-American explorers in Alaska used a large number of Alaskan Russian scientific papers and brought them into the light of international scholarship.
+Exploration

-The government of colonial Alaska frequently collected geographical data through expeditions lead by Creole scientists and ship commanders.
-Creole explorers also made expeditions into the interior of Alaska to connect & trade with uncontacted native tribes and to introduce them to Christianity.
-Alaskan Russian explorations made great advancements in the 1820s and 1840s, such as the expeditions of Vasilev (1829), Glazunov (1833), Ivan Malakhov (1832-1839) and Zagokin (1842-1844).
+The government of colonial Alaska frequently collected geographical data through expeditions led by Creole scientists and ship commanders.
+Creole explorers also made expeditions into the interior of Alaska to connect and trade with uncontacted native tribes and to introduce them to Christianity.
+Alaskan Russian explorations made great advancements in the 1820s and 1840s, such as the expeditions of Vasilyev (1829), Glazunov (1833), Ivan Malakhov (1832–1839) and Zagokin (1842–1844).

 Tebenkhov, a Creole printer and citizen of New Archangel, compiled all of the data of these expeditions into a scientific atlas titled "Atlas of the Northwest Coasts of America" in 1852.
-Tebenkhov's atlas served as a navigational aid for sailing through Alaskan territory and it became the basis of American cartography in Alaska for decades after the Sale of Alaska.
+Tebenkhov's atlas served as a navigational aid for sailing through Alaskan territory and it became the basis of American cartography in Alaska for decades after the sale of Alaska.

-The Sale of Alaska, 1867
+Sale of Alaska, 1867

-When the American Union purchased Alaska from the Russian Empire in 1867, the Creoles were disenfranchised.
+When the United States of America purchased Alaska from the Russian Empire in 1867, the Creoles became disenfranchised.
 Americans looked down on Creoles with contempt because they associated the term "Creole" with the meaning of "mixed race".

 In New Archangel (Sitka), after the colonial government transferred sovereignty to the American forces, the Creoles of the town were amazed by the American soldiers.
 Creole officials, farmers, and employees all opened their homes to the Americans with full Russian hospitality; in many instances the Americans committed robberies and assaults on Creoles overnight.
-The Creoles of Sitka were eventually compelled to begin locking their doors from the Americans and wait until sunrise.
+The Creoles of Sitka were eventually compelled to begin locking their doors to protect themselves from the Americans.

 Having lost their social status under American rule, Alaskan Creoles began to look back on Alaska's colonial period as the golden age of their civilization.